 The Company contributes amounts to the Trust Fund which are collected from shippers through abandonment surcharges as approved by the NEB.
-At December 31, 2017, the Trust Fund accrued approximately \$1,008 thousand of Contributions receivable from the Company (2016 - \$991 thousand).
-This represents amounts to be billed for December 2017 (2016) shipping services that will be collected from the shippers and subsequently contributed to the Trust Fund.
+At December 31, 2018, the Trust Fund accrued approximately \$12,248 thousand of Contributions receivable from the Company (2017 - \$14,342 thousand).
+This represents amounts to be billed for December 2018 transportation services that will be collected from the shippers and subsequently contributed to the Trust Fund

 Distributions from the Trust Fund are subject to NEB approval and are restricted for use towards abandonment activities.
-As at December 31, 2017, no funds have been distributed from the Trust Fund.
+For the year ended December 31, 2018, \$4,518 thousand (2017 - nil) were distributed from the Trust Fund.